stac-extensions/mlm/README.md

 Note that the URI including the specific commit hash, release number or target branch should be preferred over other means of referring to checkout procedures, although this specification does not prohibit the use of additional properties to better describe the Asset.

+Since the source code of a model provides useful example on how to use it, it is also recommended to define relevant references to documentation using the `example` extension.
+See the [Best Practices - Example Extension](best-practices.md#example-extension) section for more details.

 Recommended asset `roles` include `code` and `metadata`, since the source code asset might also refer to more detailed metadata than this specification captures.